Enroll with us in a few easy steps

 Questions to ask your insurance company

-Insurance companies vary in how they deal with PAP copay cards.
-Some insurance companies count the PAP copay toward your deductible or OOP maximum.
+Insurance companies vary in how they deal with copay cards and PAP.
+Some insurance companies count the copay toward your deductible or OOP maximum.
 In these cases, your deductible and OOP costs will be less.
 Other insurance companies have what is called a copay accumulator program.
-They don’t count the copay card towards your deductible or OOP.
+They don’t count the copay card or PAP towards your deductible or OOP.
 In those cases, you are still responsible for paying the entire deductible and OOP amounts per your insurance policy.
-It’s important to know how your insurance policy deals with PAP copay cards.
+It’s important to know how your insurance policy deals with PAP and copay cards.

 Here are some questions you can ask your insurance company or Human Resources representative.